xiuwenz2/SAPC2-website/index.md

 - [11] Thennal, D.K., et al. *Advocating Character Error Rate for Multilingual ASR Evaluation.* Findings of ACL: NAACL 2025.

 ## <a id="call"></a>Acknowledgements
 The Speech Accessibility Project is funded by a grant from the AI Accessibility Coalition.
-Computational resources for the challenge are provided by the National Center for Supercomputing Applications.
+Computational resources for the challenge are provided by the National Center for Supercomputing Applications (NCSA).
+We would also like to thank Rob Kooper (NCSA), Wei Kang (Xiaomi Corp.), and Maisy Wieman (SoundHound AI) for their expertise and invaluable assistance in setting up the challenge.